-Our People means persons:
+Our People

+Includes persons:

-- (a) who are or have been associated with BSL, including BSL Board members, directors, executives, chaplains, officers, employees, contractors, suppliers, apprentices, trainees, work experience students, members, volunteers; or - (b) who are the spouse; relative or dependent of a person listed in (a).
+- a) who are or have been associated with BSL, including employees, volunteers, BSL Board members, contractors, suppliers, apprentices, trainees, work experience students, members; or - b) who are the spouse, relative or dependent of a person listed in (a).

+Whistleblower

-Whistleblower means one of our people (you) who makes a report or disclosure of potential misconduct directly to a Whistleblower Officer, legal practitioner, or other eligible recipient in accordance with this procedure.
+A person who makes a report or disclosure of potential misconduct directly to a Whistleblower Officer, or via the Stopline service.

+Whistleblower Officer

-Whistleblower Officer means a person authorised by the BSL to receive and investigate disclosures of a potential misconduct within the organisation.
+A person authorised by BSL to receive and investigate disclosures of potential misconduct within the organisation.
 These people are responsible for protecting the interests of the whistleblower, including maintaining confidentiality as far as possible and protecting them from detriment as a result of their report.